Check Out Every Piece In Beyoncé's Activewear Line, Ivy Park

 Ivy Park has pretty egalitarian ambitions for a workout line: It aims to be a "democratic brand and is for everybody and every body shape" that will "start a cultural movement in the vocabulary we use around one another, around our daughters, and around all the young women in our lives," according to a press release.

-You'll be able to shop the extensive activewear line at retailers like Topshop, Nordstrom, and Net-a-Porter on Thursday; it'll be available in sizes XXS to XL.
+You'll be able to shop the extensive activewear line at Topshop and Net-a-Porter on Thursday; it'll be available in sizes XXS to XL.
 In the meantime, you can check out all of the looks from the collection right here, and get a head start on that Ivy Park wishlist.

 This story was originally published on April 12, 2016.